What are Employers Looking for in a Candidate?

 But there are certain characteristics that generally make for great candidates in every hiring scenario, and knowing them can help inform the way you find and prepare your candidates.
 Glassdoor recently surveyed 750 employers across all industries to find the qualities they seek in a candidate.
-Here are some of the top takeaways for staffing firms.
+Here are some of the top takeaways for recruitment agencies.

 Employers Want Informed Candidates

 Eighty-eight percent of the surveyed employers said they look for informed candidates.
 What makes an informed candidate?
 Employers are specifically looking for candidates who are “prepared for their interview and ask pertinent questions” and “knowledgeable about the organisation’s culture and values.”